 What do you do today to impact your community?

-I am the current LatinX vice chair for Walmart, focused on early talent.
+I was previously the LatinX vice chair for Walmart, focused on early talent.
 Latinos and Latinas are MASSIVELY underrepresented in corporate America, and Walmart is no different.
 I know firsthand how a good corporate job can change the trajectory of an entire family’s financial stability.
 Despite that Hispanics are the second largest demographic in the US, that is not reflected in corporate America, especially the C-suite.

 I am a passionate and vocal leader that is working to ensure we have more representation.